JustWhit3/useful-guides/ROOT/Installation/Windows.md

 ```
 close the file and save it (Ctrl+X and then Ctrl+Y or Ctrl+S if you have an italian language shell).
 Now close the shell an reopen a new one and your installation is 100% completed.

-To check it: run Xming by clicking two times on its Windows desktop icon (don't worry if nothing happens, it is normal) and follow the "Installation check" part of the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) installation guide to check if ROOT works correctly.
-> Remember that you have to run Xming every time you want to use graphic interface on Ubuntu shell.
+To check it: run MobaXterm by clicking two times on its Windows desktop icon (you don't have to do anything else more) and follow the "Installation check" part of the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) installation guide to check if ROOT works correctly.
+Remember that you have to run Xming every time you want to use graphic interface on Ubuntu shell.

-Sometimes it may happens that an error is displayed
+> Sometimes it may happens that a similar error is displayed when you try to run `new TBrowser()` command in ROOT shell:
+> ```shell
+> Error: Can't open display: :0
+> ```
+> It means that your display variable is not set correctly and graphic interface dowsn't work.
+A solution may be to replace this definitin with:
+> ```shell
+> export DISPLAY=localhost:0.0
+> ```
+> in order to configure bash to use the local X-server.
+If also this doesn't work you can try to set the X-server IP address whcih could be found here `/ets/resolv/conf` by replacing the previous command with:
+> ```shell
+> export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0
+> ```

 ### Virtual machine